 AI is bad at judgment calls.
 If you ask it to decide whether to hire someone, offer a customer a discount, or pivot your business, it will give you a reasonable-sounding answer that has no real basis.
 It has no skin in the game and no accountability.

-That is your job.
+That is your job, and it is also where outside perspective matters more than tooling.
 AI can help you gather information and think through options, but the call is yours to make.

 AI is also bad at understanding your brand voice if you do not coach it.
 Many small business owners ask AI to write like them, and it produces generic corporate language instead.
-You have to show it examples and tell it what matters.
-That takes effort, but it is worth it.
+The fix is a structured prompt and a small library of examples it can learn from.
+That takes a few hours of upfront work that most owners never do alone, which is why their results stay mediocre.

-Trust is the third problem.
+Trust is the third issue.
 Customers know when something feels written by algorithm.
-For high-stakes communication, personal email, or anything that builds relationship, you need to write or at least read and shape what goes out.
+For high-stakes communication, personal email, or anything that builds relationship, you need to write or at least shape what goes out.
 AI can draft it, but the voice has to be yours.

 Your Best First Place to Look